-This two-year vocational course is suitable for students with a general interest in working for the Protective Services, and those who are aiming to pursue a career in any of the uniformed protective service organisations, including the Police Service, Fire and Rescue Service and Ambulance Service.
+This two-year vocational course is suitable for students with a general interest in the work of the Protective Services, and those who are aiming to pursue a career in any of the uniformed protective service organisations, including the Emergency Services and Armed Forces.

 Protective Services Open Event Presentation